elicia-fontilus/Creating-Virtual-Machines-in-Azure/README.md

   ![image](https://github.com/elicia-fontilus/Creating-Virtual-Machines-in-Azure/assets/149262013/3d14bd53-17cf-4b25-8a77-e195c4adaeda)
 </p>
 <p>
-The username and password you created earlier in while setting up your VM is your credentials to login.
+The username and password you created earlier while setting up your VM is your credentials to login.
 </p>
 <br />